-The Yamnuska Wolf Sanctuary is the only refuge in Canada dedicated to rescuing wolfdogs.
+The Yamnuska Wolf refuge is the only sanctuary in Canada dedicated to rescuing wolfdogs.
 Located in Cochrane, Alberta, it’s about an hour east of Banff but only 30 minutes from Calgary International Airport.

 Wolfdogs are part domestic canines and part wolves typically bred as exotic pets.
 However, wolves make terrible pets because they instinctually fear humans and do not like being confined (on a leash or in a house).

 Described as high-content, medium-content, or low-content, wolfdogs are not successful as pets, and owners have few options for caring for them.